andrewulahannanbiju-maker/Medical-Assistant-Chatbot/README.md

 Tech Stack

 Frontend: HTML, CSS, JavaScript
-Backend: None (API-driven with external medical services)
+Backend: None , Responses come from the predefined knowledge base, not from AI/ML

 Business Model / Use Case